frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/fritzing.md

 #### Best Practice: Communication and Collaboration

-There are about ten people working part and full time at fritzing, There are students, professors, academic researchers, all working together at their own pace.
-Fritzing uses Trello in an “agile” way to make sure the daily business runs smoothly, and to manage business and software development .
+There are about ten people working part-time and full-time at fritzing.
+There are students, professors, academic researchers, all working together at their own pace.
+Fritzing uses Trello in an “agile” way to make sure the daily business runs smoothly, and to manage business and software development.
 It facilitates communication and reduces time spent collecting information.
 They use instant messaging a lot.
 They have one weekly meeting where the entire team comes together and discusses sales and plans.